A Step-by-Step Guide to Close your Above Ground Pool for the Winter

-Before closing your above ground pool, make sure the water is chemically balanced.
+Before closing your above ground pool, make sure the water is clean, clear and chemically balanced.
 Adjust the chemical levels if necessary.
 Chemically balanced water protects the pool from corrosion or scale buildup that can occur while the pool is not in use.
 Your chemical levels should be as follows:

 - pH: 7.2 – 7.6